ethereum/hive/README.md

 longer blockchain and then import possibly numerous individual blocks.
 The reason for requiring two different block sources is that specifying a singe chain is more optimal, but tests requiring forking chains cannot create a single chain.

+Beside the standardized chain configurations, clients can in general be modified behavior wise in quite a few ways that are mostly supported by all clients, yet are implemented differently in each.
+As such, each possible behavioral change required by some validator or simulator is characterized by an environment variable, which clients should interpret as best as they can.

+The behavioral configuration variables:

+  * `HIVE_TESTNET` whether clients should run with modified starting nonces (`2^20`)
+  * `HIVE_NODETYPE` specifying the sync and pruning algos that should be used
+    * If unset, then uninteresting and run in the node's default mode
+    * If `archive`, assumes that all historical state is retained after sync
+    * If `full`, assumes fast sync and consecutive pruning of historical state
+    * If `light`, assumes header only sync and no state maintenance at all

 ### Starting the client